-- Application: An application accompanied by an application fee of \$25 payable in U.S. currency (check or money order). - 2.
-Recommendation Forms: The Church and Pastor Recommendation (completed by the appropriate church official and approved by the church where the applicant is a member) and one Personal Recommendation must accompany the application for admission. - 3.
-Academic Records: A complete, official transcript (academic record) of all secondary school studies, and official results of all state and/ or national examinations taken.
+- 1. Academic Records: A complete, official transcript (academic record) of all secondary school studies, and official results of all state and/or national examinations taken.
 A complete official transcript of all studies in every institution of higher education attended beyond the secondary school level.
 This record must list all examination grades, degrees, and certificates held by the applicant.
 NOTE: The student is responsible for requesting an evaluation of any foreign credentials.
-Applications to BUF will not be processed without proper translation of foreign transcripts. - 4.
-English Proficiency: Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and score satisfactorily.
-Applicants must have a composite score of 500 with 55 on the listening portion.
+Applications to BUF will not be processed without proper translation of foreign transcripts. - 2.
+English Proficiency: Applicants whose native language is not English must present test results from one of the following: - a.
+Test of English as a Foreign Language (TOEFL) and score satisfactorily.
+Applicants must have a composite TOEFL score of 500 with 55 on the listening portion or 61 or higher on the internet-based test.
 The test results must be forwarded to Baptist University of Florida.
 Information regarding the TOEFL is available from any American Consulate as well as from: TOEFL, Educational Testing Service, Box 899, Princeton, NJ 08541 U.S.A.
-Scoring Level 6 on the ASPECT University Placement Service test will be accepted in lieu of the TOEFL test. - 5.
+Scoring Level 6 on the ASPECT University Placement Service test will be accepted in lieu of the TOEFL test. - b.
+An official IELTS score report of 6 or higher - c.
+An official PTE score report of 52 or higher - d.
+An official Duolingo score report of 95 or higher. - e.
+Successful completion of the ESL Institute program. - f.
+Official SAT or ACT exam score (for native Englishspeaking students only). - 3.
 Financial Statement: Certified original affidavit by parents, relatives, government, private organization, or a combination indicating their commitment to financially support the applicant must be forwarded to the university.
-Proof of the available funds must accompany this statement. - 6.
-Photographs: Two photographs taken within six months prior to filing the application must be included. - 7.
-Tuition: Tuition and fees for international students are charged at the same rate as those charged to all other students. - 8.
-Immunization Requirement: In addition to the regular immunization requirements, international students are required to submit PPD skin test and results for Tuberculosis less than one year old from the time of application. - 9.
-Full-Time Enrollment: While attending the university, international students are required to be enrolled full-time.
-The student must remain in good standing and make satisfactory progress toward the declared degree objective.
+Proof of the available funds must accompany this statement. - 4.
+Photographs: Two photographs taken within six months prior to filling out the application must be included.
+Photocopy of passport will also be accepted. - Tuition and fees for international students are charged at the same rate as those charged to all other students.

-- 10. Tuition and Fee Deposits: International students are required to place a deposit with the university.
-Currently the deposit is \$10,000.00 U.S. dollars.
-This deposit must be made before the university will issue an I-20 Certificate of Eligibility to the student. - 11.
-Campus Studies: International students will take courses on the Graceville campus. - 12.
+- 6. Immunization Requirement: In addition to the regular requirements, international residential immunization students are required to submit PPD skin test and results for Tuberculosis less than one year old from the time of application.
+International online and hybrid students are not required to submit immunization records. - Full-Time Enrollment: While attending the university, international students are required to be enrolled fulltime.
+The student must remain in good standing and make satisfactory progress toward the declared degree objective. - 8.
+Tuition and Fee Deposits: International students are required to place a deposit with the university.
+Currently the deposit is \$125 U.S. dollars.
+This deposit must be made after the student is officially enrolled in a program of study. - 9.
+Campus Studies: International students will take courses on the Graceville campus. - 10.
 Online Studies: (a) International students attending the Graceville Campus may take online courses; however, an international student must take at least 9 hours in the classroom per term to maintain the F-1 status. (b) International students may take courses and seek a degree online only from their country of origin.
 Such students must meet the necessary English language requirements and all regular admissions requirements.